 While many companies try to put the task of developing an organizational culture in the hands of human resources, it is essential that all member of leadership remain involved in the culture implementation and development.

 A great way to get others on board with the organizational culture that you are trying to emulate and achieve is for others to hear about the initiative and see the impact of the changes quickly.
 Once initiatives and efforts are announced it is important that they continue to move forward, otherwise people will tend to disengage and become cynical about new proposals or efforts.

-A way to show an immediate effect of high-profile projects is to offer a stage performance pilot, which is simply a high-profile demonstration of your projects.
+A way to show an immediate effect of high-profile projects is to offer a trial run period, which is simply a high-profile demonstration of your projects.

 How Organizational Culture Is Created and Communicated

-Adaptive cultures relies a lot on the freedom to develop new ideas, participate in decision making, and personal expression.
-By being adaptive to value changes and being action oriented can help increase the likelihood of overall success.
+Adaptive cultures rely a lot on the freedom to develop new ideas, participate in decision making, and personal expression.
+Being adaptive to value changes and being action oriented can help increase the likelihood of overall success.